sriramarumugham/react-temperature-control-app/README.md

 # react-temperature-control-app
-its a simple temperature control  button with changing colors
+its a micro project using useState react hook  , temperature control  button with changing colors